The Difference Between Investors and Speculators

 This leads to stocks becoming dramatically overvalued when everyone is interested and unjustifiably undervalued when they fall out of vogue.
 This manic-depressive behavior creates the opportunity for us to pick up companies that are selling for far less than they are worth.

-Sadly, some reject this basic principle of the stock market.
-I once received an email from a reader who asserted that "the economic fundamentals of a company have no relation to the stock price."
+Have you ever heard anyone say that the economic fundamentals of a company have no relation to the stock price?
 This is completely false.
-My response was a simple message that read, "If fundamentals don't matter, what if Coca-Cola never sold another bottle of Coke?
+A simple response should be all that is required.
+Ask them "If fundamentals don't matter, what if Coca-Cola never sold another bottle of Coke?
 How long do you think the stock price would stay at its current level?"

-Unfortunately, countless investors believe the myth this gentleman does.
+Unfortunately, countless investors believe this myth.
 The perfect example of this is the dot-com boom of the late 1990s.
-Companies that generated no profit and had very little, if any, book value were selling at astronomical levels.
+Companies that generated no profit and had little book value were selling at astronomical levels.
 "Surely this would prove that fundamentals mean nothing," some would argue.